 Youth created four meaningful social marketing campaigns by creating their own logos using digital designs inspired by the environment, culture, body and mind.
 Native youth amplified the advocacy for Missing and Murdered Indigenous Women, honoring tribal elders and sharing teaching passed down to them, reclaiming tribal identity through their ancestors, and being mindful of the environment and mother earth.

 The Beats, Lyrics, Leaders (BLL) music track lead by recording artist J Ross Parrelli and a team of talented mentors guided youth to share their powerful voices and stories.
 Each participant created their own musical lyrics, created their own beats and rhythms, engaged in public speaking, and collaborate in developing an electrifying music video called “So Native.”
-This unified video is very powerful in sharing their culture pride and resiliency.
+This unified video is very powerful in sharing their cultural pride and resiliency.

 Youth developed a graphic novel using indigenous storytelling, the Trickster story to discuss and learn the impact of substance abuse disorder and addiction in Native communities.
 Each story represented oral teachings from their respective communities passed from generation to generation.